ucsdlib/library-bash/_episodes/02-counting-mining.md

 ~~~
 {: .output}

-and hit enter.
 Combined with `wc` the flag `-l` prints a line count and the name of the file that has been counted.

 Finally, type